ansible/ansible/docs/docsite/rst/installation_guide/installation_distros.rst

 .. note::

-    Ansiblereleases are only generated for Ubuntu 18.04 (Bionic) or later releases.
+    Ansible releases are only built for Ubuntu 18.04 (Bionic) or later releases.

 Add the following line to ``/etc/apt/sources.list`` or ``/etc/apt/sources.list.d/ansible.list``: